llamicron/rubric/book/src/example_grader/criteria.md

     messages: ["pushed", "not pushed"]
 ```

-We've put 4 criteria in the `yaml` file.
-Each one has a name, a stub (an identifier), a point value, index, and some success/failure messages.
-The name and worth are the only required fields.
+Here, we've described our 4 criteria.
+Each one has
+  - A descriptive `name`
+  - A `stub`, which is a unique identifier
+  - `worth`, it's point value
+  - and `messages`, which are success/failure messages that the student will get when grading.

+`name` and `worth` are the only required fields, but it's good to be explicit.

 Once again, see the [YAML specification]() for more info on what you can put in this file.